 Mr. Najam Sethi attended the Forum in 2009 as Editor-in-Chief of the Daily Times and in 2010 as Editor-in-Chief of Dunya TV, in Pakistan.
 From March 2013 to June 2013 Mr. Sethi served a chief minister of Punjab.
 He is an award-winning Pakistani journalist, is the editor-in-chief of The Friday Times, a Lahore-based political weekly, and the editor-in-chief of Geo News where he hosts a popular political program: “aapas ki baat”.
 He is the only journalist in Asia to receive three international press freedom awards in a decade.
 He is the former founding editor-in-chief of Daily Times and Daily Aajkal and former editor-in-chief of Dunya TV.
 He also established Vanguard Books, an independent, liberal, secular publishing house which has published over 400 titles in history, politics and economics, and Beyond Borders, a public interest production company for South Asian television channels.
 He has been the Pakistan correspondent of The Economist since 1990 and of the Economist Intelligence Unit from 1999-2005.Print

-The Honorable Jeanne Shaheen attended the Forum in 2009, 2010, and 2011 as a Democratic Senator from New Hampshire.
+The Honorable Jeanne Shaheen attended the Forum in 2009, 2010, 2011, and most recently in 2016 as a Democratic Senator from New Hampshire.
 She was elected to the U.S. Senate in 2008.
 She became the first woman elected governor of New Hampshire, serving three terms from 1997 to 2003.
 During her governorship, she led trade missions to Europe and later spent time in Nigeria, Armenia, and the Middle East as an election monitor for the National Democratic Institute.
 In 2005, she became the director of Harvard University’s Institute of Politics at the Kennedy School of Government.
 Senator Shaheen currently serves on the Commission on Security and Cooperation in Europe and is chair of the European Affairs Subcommittee of the Senate Foreign Relations Committee and the Energy and Natural Resources Committee’s Subcommittee on Water and Power.
 She is also a member of the Armed Services Committee and the Committee on Small Business and Entrepreneurship.
 Senator Shaheen earned a bachelor’s degree from Shippensburg University and a master’s degree from the University of Mississippi.Print

 Dr. Mohammad Shtayyeh attended the Forum from 2009 to 2012, most recently as the Minister of the Palestinian Economic Council for Development anad Reconstruction.
 He is a member of the Palestinian Delegation to the Final-Status Talks with Israel.
 He is a former minister of public works and housing.
 Dr. Shtayyeh has a decorated career in Palestinian public service.
 He has previously headed the Palestinian Delegation to the Multilateral Talks on Regional Economic Cooperation and served as secretary general of the Palestinian Central Elections Commission.
 In addition to official offices held, Dr. Shtayyeh was also president of the Palestinian Center for Regional Studies.
 He is president of the Board of Trustees of Arab-American University and vice president of the Board of Trustees of Al-Quds University.
 Dr. Shtayyeh received his Ph.D. in development studies from Sussex University in the United Kingdom.Print